 The Ballistic Missile Defense System (BMDS) is a complex system of elements and supporting efforts.
 The integration of these many elements will enable a robust, layered defense to defend against a hostile missile in all phases of flight.

-Ballistic missile trajectories are commonly divided into four phases of flight: boost, midcourse, and terminal.
+Ballistic missile trajectories are commonly divided into three phases of flight: boost, midcourse, and terminal.
 Each element will play an important role in a robust system intended to defend against hostile missiles in any phase of flight.